MacNite/CorEssentials/README.md

 # CorEssentials GAMMA
 CorEssentials is an open source corexy 3D printer.

+To Do list:
+- finish CAD
+- source parts
+- built the machine

 # changes compared to BETA
 - Base Frame built from 2020 / 2040 extrusion to make the general structure easier to built an accessible for everyone
 - z-Axis with 3 indipendent stepper Motors - now also available with leadscrews instead of belts